schaars/simple-web-server/evaluation/README.md

 We run one experiment where each thread of the pool of threads of the C implementation calls *accept()*.
 We notice the peak throughput remains the same.

 We run the Linux profiler, *perf*, on both servers.
 We observe that the C server spends 45% of its cycle in the kernel function *__copy_user_nocache*.
-This means it spends the majority of its time copying  We run an experiment where we replace the calls to read() the file and write() to the socket by a single call to the *sendfile()* system call.
+This means it spends the majority of its time copying  We run experiments where we replace the calls to read() the file and write() to the socket by a single call to the *sendfile()* system call.
 We observe an important performance gain: the throughput with 256 clients is 13.4kreq/s, instead of 1kreq/s for the base C implementation or 3.8kreq/s for the Rust implementation.
+Detailed results are shown in the above figure.

 Note that the hot spots of the Rust server are quite different: the time is mostly spent in creating/freeing objects.
 Here is the top 5 of the most costly functions.